Mohan9182/StudentDatabaseManagmentSystem/README.md

-# Gluon Mobile - Multi View using FXML
+# Student Database Managment System

 Gluon Mobile Applications are Java application written in JavaFX.
 These applications ensure that developers can create high performance, great looking, and cloud connected mobile apps from a single Java code base.